 Looking back in the not so distant past, there were a few things about my postpartum body that nobody bothered to mention.
 Not my sister-in-law, not my best friend, and certainly not my mother.
 All these people that were “close” to me, failed to give me the dirty on the first few weeks.

-You might vomit.
-1 of 8When I was in labor, I vomited.
-And I think I might have pooped as well, while pushing the baby out.
-But believe me, if you’re pushing a baby out of your lady parts, these things will be the least of your worries.
+When I was in labor, I vomited, and I think I might have pooped as well, while pushing the baby out.
+The “good news?”
+If you’re pushing a baby out of your lady parts, these things will be the least of your worries.

 On the first day postpartum, every few hours a nurse will come in and push on your very tender abdomen to get extra fluid out and to help shrink your uterus back down to size.
-While this is a necessary procedure, it will hurt very badly.
+And while this is a necessary procedure, know that it will hurt very badly.

-It’s going to hurt, to poop, that is.
-3 of 8So you just pushed out a nine pounder.
-Learning how to use that bathroom again will take some time.
+So you just pushed out a nine pounder, learning how to use that bathroom again will take some time.
 Take it slow, and for the love don’t forget to take your stool softener.

 It’s often taboo to talk about, but there is nothing wrong with you if you don’t immediately fall madly in love with your baby.

 More than likely, your stomach will never be swim suit model tight again.
 But on the flip side, it stretched out to carry new life, which is so much cooler than being able to wear a bikini!

-You will be so thirsty.
-6 of 8During the first few weeks postpartum, having a glass of water within arms reach will be essential.
+During the first few weeks postpartum, having a glass of water within arms reach will be essential.
 Even more so if you breastfeed.

-You will feel clueless.
-7 of 8Just because you had a baby, doesn’t mean you will suddenly know how to care for it.
+Just because you had a baby, doesn’t mean you will suddenly know how to care for it.
 Sure, you might have a pinch of natural mother’s intuition, but admitting you need help is totally normal.

 If you end up going the unmedicated route, pushing the baby will feel like somebody is holding a hot blow torch up to your delicate bits.
 The good news is, once the baby is out, the pain goes away quickly.